photon1503/blinker/README.md

 ## **Running the Script**

 The script is called from the command line.
-There are three calling methods:

     Linux/MACOS example: python3 blinker.py path-to-fits-folder
     Windows example:     python  blinker.py path-to-fits-folder